Geospatial Open Source Python Libraries¶

 conda install -c conda-forge pyshp

-Besides the above-mentioned packages, there are other useful libraries for geospatial analyses in Python .
+Besides the above-mentioned packages, there are other useful libraries for geospatial analyses with Python (

-Packages in bold font are installed along with flusstools.
+Packages in bold red font are installed along with flusstools):

 alphashapecreates bounding polygons containing a set of points.